 Research on the problem family $\mc(\Phi)$ has succeeded in obtaining classifications on classes $\Phi$ of bounded arity where the quantifiers and connectives are restricted (see for examples~\cite{Grohe07-otherside,ChenMarx13-blocksorted,Chen14-existentialpositive}).
-An example relevant to the present article is work of Chen~\cite{Chen14-existentialpositive}, who studied existential positive logic (by which mean the positive fragment of first-order logic consisting of formulas built from atoms, $\wedge$, $\vee$, and $\exists$), and, making crucial use of a hardness result by Grohe~\cite{Grohe07-otherside}, observed that when $\Phi$ is a class of existential positive sentences having bounded arity, the problem $\mc(\Phi)$ is fixed-parameter tractable if and only if the classical condition applies to $\Phi$.
+An example relevant to the present article is a study~\cite{Chen14-existentialpositive} of existential positive logic (by which we mean the positive fragment of first-order logic consisting of formulas built from atoms, $\wedge$, $\vee$, and $\exists$); making crucial use of a hardness result by Grohe~\cite{Grohe07-otherside}, this work observed that when $\Phi$ is a class of existential positive sentences having bounded arity, the problem $\mc(\Phi)$ is fixed-parameter tractable if and only if the classical condition applies to $\Phi$.
 (Here and elsewhere in our discussion, we assume the standard complexity-theoretic hypothesis that FPT $\neq$ W[1].)
 That is, the sufficient condition for fixed-parameter tractability identified by Observation~\ref{obs:mc-fpt} is the \emph{exclusive} explanation for fixed-parameter tractability, in the described setting of existential positive logic.
 Let us remark that the query preprocessing algorithm $f$ here (in Observation~\ref{obs:mc-fpt}) is related to and akin to the database notion of a query optimizer that computes a query execution plan.